Ray Land Exchange Selected Lands

-The Draft SEIS will be published by the BLM in Fall 2012.
+The BLM plans to publish the Draft SEIS by summer 2014.
 There will be a 45-day public

 How can I comment on the SEIS?

-You are encouraged to take an active part in the Ray Land Exchange SEIS process.
-The
+You are encouraged to take an active part in the Ray Land Exchange SEIS process, particularly during the 45-day

 public comment period when you can submit official comments on the Draft SEIS.
 The BLM

 will also hold public comment meetings on the Draft SIES to present the land exchange